What is Postmodern Art? The Genre Defined in 8 Iconic Works

 cut piece yoko ono

-Cut Piece by Yoko Ono, 1964, via The Lonely Palette
+Cut Piece by Yoko Ono, 1964.
+Source: The Lonely Palette

-Jean-François Lyotard and other theorists defined the following characteristics for postmodern art: First of all, the art movement is considered to be a movement that rejected modernism‘s unshakable belief in progress, which was brought into disrepute by the totalitarian politics in the 20th century.
-The second important characteristic is the doubt about the existence of an objectively comprehensible reality.
-Therefore, a key concept of postmodern art is called “plurality.”
-According to postmodern ideas, all knowledge and all perception are subject to relativity.
-This was expressed in art through criticism, skepticism and irony.
+Jean-François Lyotard and other theorists defined several characteristics of postmodern art.
+The movement is known for rejecting modernism’s unshakable belief in progress, which was brought into disrepute by 20th-century totalitarian politics.
+Another key characteristic is the doubt about the existence of an objectively comprehensible reality, which led to a main concept of postmodern art called “plurality.”
+According to postmodern ideas, all knowledge and perception are relative.
+This was expressed in postmodernist art through criticism, skepticism, and irony.
 For many artists, the writings of the French philosopher Jacques Lacan built an important philosophical foundation.
-Let’s now take a look at 8 iconic examples of postmodern art.
+Below are the eight most iconic examples of postmodern art.

 Get the latest articles delivered to your inbox